DataHubz/ga_engine/README.md

 These results show that GA can be a drop-in, correct replacement for classical routines—and when vectorized, can substantially outperform them.

+Here’s the updated **How to Reproduce** section with Clippy included:

 ## How to Reproduce
 1. **Install Rust** (via `rustup`)
 2. **Clone** this repo and change directory: